-In our seeking of the Nordic light we took to Illegal Studio and photographer Calle Huth.
-Making a name for himself working with some of the strongest Norwegian brands, we wanted to understand what drives him and how a day in a photographer’s life look like.
+In our seeking of the Nordic light, we took to Illegal Studio and photographer Calle Huth.
+Making a name for himself working with some of the strongest Norwegian brands, we wanted to understand what drives him and how a day in a photographer’s life looks like.

 «What’s interesting is that people always assume you need the most advanced equipment, while I believe learning how to balance the frame and know what is interesting to capture is the essence.
 It may sound a bit cliché, but it really does come down to this in my opinion»

 The natural light in Scandinavia is mesmerizing, but it’s very unpredictable to work with.
-When taking our new creative stills, a couple hours went by only to find the right light angle of refraction.
-Calle enjoys the challenge in his field, and says the ultimate assignment would be shooting a perfume bottle or a car with an iridescent paint job. «It’s a hassle shooting objects where the light reflects in so many ways, and especially with a small perfume bottle that is also transparent and liquid contained» he says, but the long hours for getting this shot right, equals greater satisfaction when you are done.
-Taking photos of watches was actually also quite the technical struggle he emphasizes, the angles has to be just right and a lot of brands will just photoshop and cheat on this, whilst Harper & Brooks wanted everything to be real.
+When taking our new creative stills, a couple of hours went by only to find the right light angle of refraction.
+Calle enjoys the challenge in his field and says the ultimate assignment would be shooting a perfume bottle or a car with an iridescent paint job. «It’s a hassle shooting objects where the light reflects in so many ways, and especially with a small perfume bottle that is also transparent and liquid contained,» he says, but the long hours for getting this shot right equals greater satisfaction when you are done.
+Taking photos of watches was actually also quite the technical struggle he emphasizes, the angles have to be just right and a lot of brands will just photoshop and cheat on this, whilst Harper & Brooks wanted everything to be real.

-We are curious if the top notch assignments is what gives Calle his drive, and he debunks the concept of chasing the better;
+We are curious if the top-notch assignments are what gives Calle his drive, and he debunks the concept of chasing the better;